russellramey/jsonipsum/docs/source/includes/_endpoints.md

 ```

-This endpoint by default returns a block item with three paragraphs of lorem ipsum text, wrapped in `p` tags.
+Generate HTML markup with lorem ipsum text.
+By default, returns a block item with three paragraphs of lorem ipsum text, wrapped in `p` tags.

 ### HTTP Request